thecskc/HerokuPHPDeployTutorial/README.md

 You can now open Heroku, connect your Heroku app to your respective GitHub repository and deploy the app.

+# NOTE: If you need to add any dependencies, do so in the composer.json file.

 # THE APP IS NOW LIVE!